Why Did US Dimes Stop Being Silver in 1965? The History Behind the Change

 The Silver Shortage That Forced the Change

-By the early 1960s, the United States was quietly running out of silver.
-Not dramatically, not all at once — but the math was becoming impossible to ignore.
+By the early 1960s, the US was quietly bleeding silver.
+Not all at once — but the math had become impossible to ignore.

-Three things were happening simultaneously.
-Industrial demand for silver had exploded.
-Photography was booming — every roll of Kodak Ektachrome film required silver compounds in its emulsion.
+Three separate problems were converging at once.
+Industrial silver demand had exploded well beyond anyone’s postwar projections.
+Photography alone was consuming enormous quantities — every roll of Kodak Ektachrome required silver compounds in its emulsion.
 Electronics manufacturers needed silver contacts and conductors.
-The postwar industrial economy was consuming silver in ways nobody had fully anticipated in 1945 when the Roosevelt dime design was first struck.
+The postwar industrial economy was devouring silver in ways nobody had thought to plan for back in 1945 when the Roosevelt dime first hit circulation.

-At the same time, foreign governments and international speculators had figured out something embarrassing about American coinage.
+Meanwhile, foreign governments and international speculators had noticed something deeply embarrassing about American coinage.
 US dimes, quarters, and half dollars were 90% silver.
-When the spot price of silver on global markets climbed above a certain threshold, those coins were worth more melted down than spent.
-So that’s exactly what happened — bags of US coins were purchased at face value, shipped overseas, and melted for bullion.
-Completely legal.
-Completely rational.
-A disaster for the Treasury.
+When spot silver prices climbed past a certain point on global markets, those coins were worth more as raw metal than as money.
+So that’s exactly what happened — bags of US coins got purchased at face value, shipped overseas, and melted for bullion.
+Legal.
+Rational.
+A slow disaster for the Treasury.

-The third problem was simple volume.
-The US money supply was growing.
-More people, more transactions, more coins needed.
-The mint couldn’t keep pace with silver production even if the other two problems hadn’t existed.
+The third issue was pure volume.
+The US money supply kept expanding — more people, more transactions, more coins needed.
+The mint couldn’t keep pace with silver production even without the other two problems dragging on supply.

 By 1964, the Treasury was spending more than ten cents in raw silver just to manufacture a single dime.
-Think about that.
+Sit with that for a second.
 The government was losing money on every coin it struck.
-The Coinage Act of 1965 wasn’t a political preference — it was arithmetic.
+The Coinage Act of 1965 wasn’t ideology — it was arithmetic that had finally won the argument.

 LBJ Signs the Coinage Act — The Day Silver Coins Ended

-President Lyndon B. Johnson signed the Coinage Act of 1965 on July 23, 1965, in a ceremony that was broadcast on television.
+President Lyndon B. Johnson signed the Coinage Act of 1965 on July 23rd — a ceremony broadcast on national television.
 That detail matters.
-The administration knew this was going to be unpopular, and Johnson handled it with characteristic bluntness.
+The administration knew this was going to land badly, and Johnson handled it with the kind of bluntness he was apparently famous for.

-He stood at that podium and essentially said: yes, we’re changing the coins, no, your old silver coins won’t be worthless, and frankly the people predicting disaster are wrong.
-He specifically called out coin hoarders by name — almost daring them.
+He stood at that podium and essentially said: yes, we’re changing the coins, no, your old silver coins won’t become worthless, and the people predicting catastrophe are wrong.
+He called out coin hoarders by name — almost daring them.
 He promised silver coins already in circulation would remain legal tender indefinitely.
-They still are, technically.
+They technically still are.

-The new composition the Act mandated was copper-nickel clad.
+The new composition mandated by the Act was copper-nickel clad.
 Dimes and quarters got a pure copper core sandwiched between outer layers of copper-nickel alloy.
-Half dollars went to 40% silver through 1970 as a partial concession, then switched to copper-nickel clad after that.
+Half dollars received a partial concession — 40% silver through 1970 — then switched to copper-nickel clad after that.

-There’s a simple way to tell them apart in hand.
+There’s a dead-simple way to tell old from new in your hand.
 Flip a pre-1965 dime on its edge.
-Solid silver color all the way around.
-Flip a post-1965 dime.
-You’ll see a thin copper stripe running around the edge — the copper core showing through.
+Solid silver color, all the way around.
+Now flip a post-1965 dime.
+You’ll see a thin copper stripe running the circumference — the copper core peeking through.
 That stripe is the giveaway.
-I’ve watched dealers at coin shows do this check in about half a second without even thinking about it.
-Once you’ve done it a hundred times yourself, it becomes automatic.
+I’ve watched dealers at coin shows run this check in half a second without even glancing up from whatever they’re doing.
+Once you’ve done it a few hundred times yourself, it becomes pure muscle memory.

-That’s exactly what happened between 1965 and 1968.
-Pre-1965 silver dimes and quarters vanished from American commerce with remarkable speed.
+Between 1965 and 1968, pre-1965 silver dimes and quarters disappeared from American commerce at a speed that genuinely surprised observers.
 By 1967, finding a silver dime in your change was unusual.
-By 1968, it was genuinely rare.
+By 1968, genuinely rare.
 The whole transition took less than three years.

-Captivated by a pile of loose change my grandfather handed me in 1987, I started pulling out every dime and checking the edge — and even then, two decades after the Coinage Act, finding a silver Roosevelt dime in a random jar felt like finding a small treasure.
+Captivated by a coffee can of loose change my grandfather handed me sometime around 1987, I spent an afternoon pulling out every dime and checking the edge — and even then, two full decades after the Coinage Act, finding a silver Roosevelt dime in a random jar felt like finding a small buried treasure.
 It was.
-Here’s the math as of current silver prices around $28 per troy ounce: a pre-1965 Roosevelt dime contains 0.0723 troy ounces of silver.
-Multiply that out.
-That dime’s melt value is roughly $2.02.
-The face value is ten cents.
-Every pre-1965 dime is worth approximately twenty times its stamped value in silver alone.
-The hoarding was completely rational behavior.
+Here’s the math at current silver prices around $28 per troy ounce: a pre-1965 Roosevelt dime contains 0.0723 troy ounces of silver.
+That’s a melt value of roughly $2.02.
+Face value is ten cents.
+Every pre-1965 dime sitting in a jar is worth approximately twenty times what’s stamped on its face.
+The hoarding was completely rational behavior — then and now.

 Pre-1965 Roosevelt Dimes — What Collectors Actually Value

 Roosevelt dimes ran from 1946 through 1964 in 90% silver.
-The design — Franklin Roosevelt’s profile, created by John Sinnock — has been on the dime continuously since 1946, though post-1965 versions are clad.
+The design — Franklin Roosevelt’s profile, sculpted by John Sinnock — has appeared on the dime continuously since 1946, though everything post-1965 is clad copper.

-Here’s something that surprises newer collectors: uncirculated pre-1965 Roosevelt dimes are actually not rare.
-They’re abundant.
-The reason is circular — people hoarded them starting in 1965, and hoarded coins don’t get worn.
-Bags of 1964 Roosevelt dimes were pulled from bank rolls and saved specifically because of the silver content.
-A roll of 50 uncirculated 1964 Roosevelt dimes runs about $100 to $120 at current spot prices.
-That’s silver value, not collector scarcity.
+Here’s something that trips up newer collectors: uncirculated pre-1965 Roosevelt dimes are not rare.
+They’re abundant — and the reason is almost circular.
+People hoarded them starting in 1965, and hoarded coins don’t get worn.
+Entire bags of 1964 Roosevelt dimes got pulled from bank rolls and saved specifically for the silver.
+A roll of 50 uncirculated 1964 Roosevelts runs roughly $100 to $120 at current spot.
+That’s bullion math, not collector scarcity.

 Most circulated pre-1965 Roosevelt dimes trade at or just slightly above silver melt.
-Common dates in Fine or Very Fine condition: you’re paying maybe 10 to 15 cents above spot per coin.
+Common dates in Fine or Very Fine condition — you’re paying maybe 10 to 15 cents over spot per coin.
 Nothing dramatic.

-The dates that carry genuine collector premiums above silver are the lower-mintage issues: 1949-S, 1950-S, and 1951-S. Those saw fewer coins struck and command prices in uncirculated grades that reflect actual collector demand rather than just bullion math.
+The dates that carry genuine premiums above silver are the lower-mintage issues: 1949-S, 1950-S, and 1951-S. Fewer coins struck, real collector demand in uncirculated grades — these aren’t just bullion math.

-One more thing worth knowing: the designation FB — Full Bands — applies to Roosevelt dimes where the horizontal bands on the torch in the reverse design are completely and sharply split.
-Finding that on a 1950-S or 1949-S can push the value to $50 or $200 above silver content depending on the grade.
-PCGS and NGC both certify this designation.
-Worth checking if you’re pulling uncirculated examples from old rolls.
+One more thing worth knowing — the FB designation.
+Full Bands refers to Roosevelt dimes where the horizontal bands on the torch in the reverse design are completely and sharply split.
+Finding that on a 1950-S or 1949-S can push value to $50 or $200 above silver content depending on grade.
+PCGS and NGC both certify it.
+Worth checking if you’re pulling uncirculated examples from old bank rolls.

 Mercury Dimes vs Roosevelt Dimes — What Predates 1946

 Same 90% silver composition.
-Different design.
-Mercury dimes ran from 1916 through 1945, and the name is technically wrong — the figure on the obverse is Lady Liberty wearing a winged Phrygian cap, not the Roman god Mercury.
+Completely different design.
+Mercury dimes ran from 1916 through 1945 — and the name is technically wrong.
+The figure on the obverse is Lady Liberty wearing a winged Phrygian cap, not the Roman god Mercury.
 The wings represent freedom of thought.
-The resemblance to Mercury’s winged helmet caused the nickname to stick anyway, and it never went away.
+The resemblance to Mercury’s winged helmet made the nickname stick anyway, and apparently nobody was ever going to let accuracy get in the way of a good nickname.

 Key Mercury dime dates worth knowing: